Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/the-london-independent-girls-schools-consortium--11-plus--maths--2016--group-2_pr_prpcc.md

 Bertie the Bee flies in straight lines from $A$, $10 \ \text{cm}$ to $B$ and then from $B$ to $C$ which is
 $10 \ \text{cm}$ due south of $A$.

-Below is an accurate diagram of Bertie’s route.
+Below is an accurate diagram of Bertie's route.

 ![the-london-independent-girls-schools-consortium--11-plus--maths--2016--group-2/section-1-question-36-00.png](/assets/the-london-independent-girls-schools-consortium--11-plus--maths--2016--group-2/section-1-question-36-00.png "the-london-independent-girls-schools-consortium--11-plus--maths--2016--group-2/section-1-question-36-00.png")